ChanthMiao/ghc-wiki-mirror/Errors-as-(structured)-values.md

      `a)` If this is an error or a warning;
      `b)` What does this `MsgEnvelope` carries inside its `errMsgDiagnostic`;

-* There is a **fluid** relationship between warnings and errors.
-A warning can be turned into a fatal error and an error can be relaxed for example by deferring type errors.
-We can distinguish between warnings and errors by looking at each `MsgEnvelope`'s `Severity`;

 * A `DecoratedSDoc` is a newtype that allows us to collect a list of `SDoc` from various printing functions and place a bullet between each of them, so that they render nicely.